mahnoor-zamir/regulatory-information-retrieval-and-answer-generation/README.md

 ---

 ## Note
 This project is designed to aid regulatory information processing and compliance verification.
-For questions or contributions, please contact the authors.
+For questions or contributions, please contact the me.